 There was another piece weighing on my son’s mind.
-For the first time in eighteen years, he had separated from his twin, his other half, and some of the discomfort meant missing him, something most boys don’t want to admit.
+For the first time in eighteen years, he had separated from his twin, his other half, and some of the discomforts meant missing him, something most boys don’t want to admit.
 We explained it was okay to feel like this.

 He chose this particular school because it checked all the boxes — a small campus in a vibrant city.
-A student-teacher ratio that meant a personalized approach to academics.
+A student-teacher ratio meant a personalized approach to academics.
 The business school with a focus on entertainment.
 Even our son’s roommate was a welcoming choice, and a reliable friendship had taken root.

 But nothing prepared us for that text and the phone calls that followed.

 When Your Teen Wants to Transfer to Another College

 It’s been said a parent is only as happy as their unhappiest child.
 My husband and I clung to each other those months, waiting for the laughter, a changed mind, something that meant he’d turned a corner, but it didn’t come.
 Mention of the “T” word was met with fear, trepidation, and all the speculation that accompanied it.

 Transferring, to those who had never met the inconvenient circumstance was a dirty word.
 It meant failure, a mistake, and a host of other criticisms.